Kunull/Writeups/docs/Pwn College/Building a Web Server.md

 We already saw that the file descriptor of the any syscall is returned in the `$rax` register.
 So the resultant file descriptor of Socket stored in `$rax` is being overwritten by the result of the Bind syscall.

-In order to preserve it, we can push the value of `$rax` onto the stack before making the Bind syscall and then pop it into `$rdi` to set up the first argument of the `listen` syscall.
+In order to preserve it, we can push the value of `$rax` onto the stack before making the Bind syscall and then pop it into `$rdi` to set up the first argument of the Listen syscall.

 ```
 # Socket syscall